mhoennig/hs.hsadmin.ng/README.md

 Afterwards, `gw check` is automatically started.
 Please only commit+push to master if the check run shows no errors.

-More infos, e.g. on blacklists see on the [projet's website](https://github.com/patrikerdes/gradle-use-latest-versions-plugin).
+More infos, e.g. on blacklists see on the [project's website](https://github.com/patrikerdes/gradle-use-latest-versions-plugin).

 ## How To ...

-### How to Run the Tests Against a Local User-Space Podman Deamon?
+### How to Run the Tests Against a Local User-Space Podman Daemon?

-Using a normal Docker deamon running as root has some security issues.
+Using a normal Docker daemon running as root has some security issues.
 As an alternative, this chapter shows how you can run a Podman daemon in user-space.

 #### Install and Run Podman